arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 # Security Considerations {#Security}

-This document suggests that servers reveal something to clients about how/whether their credentials would work for another server.
+JMAPACCESS reveals to authenticated IMAP clients that they would be able to authenticate via JMAP using the same credentials, and that the object IDs match.
 One normally does not want to reveal anything at all about why a client cannot authenticate, for fear of giving useful information to an intruder.

-However, in this case the client has already authenticated via IMAP.
-By doing so the client already gained access to all of the same mail.
-The authors believe that telling the client that it can use JMAP presents no additional risk.
+However, in this case information is revealed to an authenticated client, the revealed URL can usually be found via JMAP autodiscovery, and an attacker would only need to try the credentials it has with an autodiscovered JMAP URL (a matter of a second or two).
+Therefore, it is believed that JMAPACCESS does not benefit an attacker noticeably, and its value for migration far outweighs its risk.

 # IANA Considerations {#IANA}

 The IANA is requested to add the JMAPACCESS capability the IMAP Capabilities registry, with this document as reference.

-# Security Considerations {#Security}

-JMAPACCESS reveals to authenticated IMAP clients that they would be able to authenticate via JMAP using the same credentials, and that the object IDs match.

-One does not normally reveal anything at all about authentication.
-However, in this case information is revealed to an authenticated client, the revealed URL can usually be found via JMAP autodiscovery, and an attacker would only need to try the credentials it has with an autodiscovered JMAP URL (a matter of a second or two).
-Therefore, it is believed that this document does not benefit an attacker noticeably, and its value for migration far outweighs its risk.

 --- back